Stefan923/PlayerDataStorage/README.md

 mvn clean install
 ```

-You will now be able to add canvas as a dependency in your pom.xml files with the following:
+You will now be able to add PlayerDataStorage as a dependency in your pom.xml files with the following:

 ```xml
 <dependency>